rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 6. The adherent side is presented as having near-universal institutional support.
 It is fundamentally important that, for the sake of making a robust, evidence-based scientific opinion, one makes sustained efforts to surpass any argument of authority.
 Although in general, institutional support may be expected to follow scientific evidence, this is not strictly guaranteed, particulary when there are major non-scientific ramifications (political, financial, societal...).
 As such, one should not rely on a natural confidence in scientific authority; one should instead keep a critical mind at all times and never hesitate to question or double-check any explicit or implicit assumption.

-7. As a corrolary to this extremely polarized dispute, the field is replete with violent personal attacks, insults, ad-hominem arguments, straw-man arguments, misstatements, and misrepresentations.
+7. As a corollary to this extremely polarized dispute, the field is replete with violent personal attacks, insults, ad-hominem arguments, straw-man arguments, misstatements, and misrepresentations.
 The reader needs to keep a calm, objective, rational mind and concentrate on nothing else than robust methodology and sound scientific evidence, leaving all emotion aside.

 8. A superficial read of the SBS/AHT academic literature, especially reviews, is all but sufficient to gain a deep understanding of the issues at play.
-One has to comprehend their historical context and evolution over time periods spanning many decades.
-It is often necessary to look up and read cited references in a recursive fashion.
+One has to comprehend their historical context and evolution over periods spanning many decades.
+It is often necessary to look up and read cited references repeatedly.

-9. One has to make the unnatural habit of checking every cited and seemingly literature-supported bit of information.
+9. One has to make the unnatural habit of checking every cited and seemingly literature-supported item of information.
 It has been shown on multiple occasions that certains assertions cannot be accepted at face value, even when references are proposed.
 Examples may be given later.

-10. In opposition with the philosophy of the open science movement, anonymized data on which medical studies are based is almost never available.
+10. Contrary to the philosophy of the open science movement, anonymized data on which medical studies are based is almost never available.
 This is partly explained by obvious issues related to the medical and judicial confidentiality of child abuse cases.
 For example, when a clinical study includes cases that received a medical determination of child abuse, the exact medical information used by researchers to make these determinations is not accessible, or in an extremely limited form (as a table or a graph in the publication).
 When cases are selected based on the existence of confessions obtained during police interrogation, the context and specifics of the interrogation are not available.
 Since independent verification is impossible, the scientific value of most studies is limited by the opacity of the data they rely on.
 In this context, testimonies of individuals relating personal or professional experience of these cases may sometimes bring valuable insight.

-11. When writing about this topic, it is often necessary to make obvious statements explicit, such as reminding that shaking a baby must be strictly prohibited, that severe injuries are expected after inflicted traumatic head injuries to children, and that child abusers need to be criminally prosecuted.
+11. When writing about this topic, it is often necessary to make obvious statements explicit, such as that shaking a baby must be strictly avoided, that severe injuries are expected after inflicted head trauma in children, and that child abusers must be criminally prosecuted.
 The reason for stating the obvious is that SBS/AHT agnostics are often accused, without any supporting evidence, of "denying" the existence of child abuse, or pretending that "shaking is safe".
 In reality, the controversy only pertains to the reliability with which child abuse can be inferred with a high degree of certainty based on a few medical findings alone.